All Episodes

 It's a constant fight.

-They're following the law, they're trying to be moral.
+They're trying to be moral.

-Uh they are trying to maintain a cohesive community, and the people that are opposed to all that seem to be getting all the plaudits and the credits.
+And the people that are opposed to all that seem to be getting all the plaudits and the credits.

 And it's largely the media.

-I mean, it's I don't know.
+I mean, it's, I don't know.

 It's not in their nature to break the law purposely.

-It's not in their nature to cause civil disobedience, it's not in their nature.
+It's not in their nature to cause civil disobedience.

 But the time may be coming.